nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/04_metrics_ch_type.md

 ### Estimated prescribing metrics for care home vs non-care home patients aged 65 years and over

-In this section, we compare general prescribing volumes as well as established prescribing metrics including multiple medicines to a patient (polypharmacy), medicines associated with acute kidney injury (DAMN) and medicines associated with impaired cognition and falls (ACB).
-We also consider some new metrics associated with patient falls.
-See Metrics for more details.
+In this section, we compare general prescribing volumes as well as established prescribing metrics including:

+- multiple medicines to a patient (polypharmacy)
+- medicines associated with acute kidney injury (DAMN)
+- medicines associated with anti-cholinergic burden (ACB)
+- medicines associated with an increased falls-risk

+See [Metrics](http://127.0.0.1/Metrics?prescribing-metrics) for more details.

 __Care home patients aged 65 years and over had higher levels of prescribing than non-care home patients across most metrics.
 Care home patients in nursing homes had higher levels of prescribing than those in residential homes.__